The Not-official Website for Hidden Lake Residents

 ****Breaking News: HLA Attorney reverses his opinion and declares proxy voting is allowed only for a spouse of a property owner.
 Read More Here

-The Annual Meeting of the Hidden Lake Association is scheduled for Sunday, May 21, 2023, 1:00pm at the Old Town Hall, 30 Field Park Road, Haddam CT.
+The Annual Meeting of the Hidden Lake Association was held Sunday, May 21, 2023, 1:00pm at the Old Town Hall, 30 Field Park Road, Haddam CT.

 Get the minutes from the last Annual meeting: 5/15/22 Annual Meeting unapproved minutes.

 This site will be updated in the near future to bring you the news of what's happening.

 Reminder: Burning of Leaves Not Permitted - Per the Town of Haddam, "A permit is required to burn brush piles.
 Leaves, garbage or construction materials may not be burned.
 Haddam does not have a local ordinance concerning campfires, fire pits and open cooking.
 A permit is not required and fires of this type should not exceed 4' diameter and 4' in height.
 They must be contained in a chiminea, pit or ring.
 Any fire deemed to be unsafe or a nuisance by a Fire Officer or State Trooper will be extinguished.
 Complaints of smoke from neighbors [constitute] a nuisance."
 Click Here fo the Haddam Open Burning Procedure.

 Life Jackets Required for Children 12 and Under at All Times

 The operator or owner of any vessel being used for recreational purposes must require any child twelve years of age and under who is aboard such vessel to wear a personal flotation device while the vessel is underway

 Approval of minutes (March)

 Tax collector's report

 Resnick Easement Request